 A hotel banned Native Americans.
-The Sioux hit back with a trespassing order.
+The Sioux served a trespassing order.

 The lawsuit also cites Uhre’s social media posts as evidence of “explicit racial discrimination.”
 In one post that has since been deleted, according to the lawsuit, Uhre wrote that because of the shooting on March 19 “plus all the vandalism we have had … we will no long[er] allow any Native American on property.
 Or in Cheers Sports Bar.”

-According to the lawsuit, Nicholas Uhre has also voiced his approval for banning Native Americans from the hotel property.
-He allegedly enforced his mother’s policy by emailing the hotel’s staff about it.
+According to the lawsuit, Nick Uhre has also voiced his approval for banning Native Americans from the hotel property.
+He allegedly enforced his mother’s policy by emailing the hotel’s staff members about it.

-Court records do not list an attorney representing the Uhres.
-Nicholas Uhre declined to comment when reached by The Post, citing the pending litigation, but he told South Dakota Public Radio in an email that “Natives are welcome at the Grand Gateway Hotel, always have been, always will.”
+Court records do not list an attorney for the Uhres.
+Nick Uhre declined to comment when reached by The Post, citing the pending litigation, but he told South Dakota Public Radio in an email that “Natives are welcome at the Grand Gateway Hotel, always have been, always will.”

-Attorneys representing Red Bear and the NDN Collective did not respond to messages from The Post.
+Attorneys for Red Bear and the NDN Collective did not respond to messages from The Post.

 In addition to blaming the mayor, police chief, sheriff, candidate for sheriff and the court system, a local hotel bans all Native Americans for a shooting a few days ago on hotel property.
 Neither the shooting or Grand Gateway’s response to it reflect our community values. pic.twitter.com/vA9oXND0qi— Steve Allender (@Mayor_Allender) March 21, 2022